whydumb/AI_TEST_2/README.md

     "stt_agent_name": ""
 ```

-The Text to Speech engine will begin listening on the system default input device. **Note:** Successful STT operation depends on the `naudiodon` package, which is an optional dependency.
-If `naudiodon` failed to install or build (see "Installation Prerequisites" for troubleshooting), STT will be disabled.
+The Text to Speech engine will begin listening on the system default input device.

+If for some reason STT does not work, install naudiodon by running the command: `npm install naudiodon`

 **STT Providers:**
 - **Groq**: You **need** a [GroqCloud API key](https://console.groq.com/keys) as Groq is used for Audio transcription